Publication: For Every Bee, a Hive & Human-Centered Neurotechnology

 Conference of the Birds Available Online

-My short story “Conference of the Birds” is now free to read online, along with its companion essay on neuroscience, AI, and science fiction.
+My short story “Conference of the Birds” is (temporarily not, come back in December 2023) free to read online, along with its companion essay on neuroscience, AI, and science fiction.

 “Conference of the Birds” is the tale of Surveillance Hub, a hard-working layer in a distributed surveillance AI.
 Doing its job, tracking intellectual-property thieves, hoping for another round of reinforcement signals from the network’s uppermost levels.